Human-Phenotype-Ontology/Human-Phenotype-Ontology.github.io/_posts/2017-06-30-release_earlyjuly2017.markdown

 ---
 layout: post
-title:  "Late July 2017 release"
+title:  "Early July 2017 release"
 date:   2017-06-30 09:00:00
 categories:
 ---

-## Late July 2017 release
+## Early July 2017 release

 There is a new release available.
 New terms and some annotation updates.